Israel-related conspiracy theories: Eagles

 Bonelli's eagle, of the species that in 2013 was shot down in Lebanon with Hezbollah stating that it was an Israeli spy eagle.

 In 2013, Hezbollah claimed that an Israeli spying eagle had been captured in Lebanon.
 They claimed that the eagle was one of many birds sent by Israel to spy and gather information via GPS transmitters across the Middle East.
-Tel Aviv University responded: "[T]his morning, the media reported on an Israeli 'spy" that was caught by Hezbollah.
+Tel Aviv University responded: "This morning, the media reported on an Israeli 'spy' that was caught by Hezbollah.
 The 'spy' is a predatory fowl that was part of a research project conducted by Tel Aviv University on raptors".
 The eagle that had been shot down, and delivered to Hezbollah, was a young and endangered Bonelli's eagle.
 Israeli ornithologist Yossi Leshem said he was tracking the bird for research and was "incredibly frustrated" it was killed.
-"Unfortunately, this bird made the stupid mistake of moving to Lebanon".
-"It's not enough that they kill people, now they are killing birds too".

 A rare tagged eagle from the Golan Heights Gamla nature reserve that was captured by Syrian opposition forces and first suspected of carrying electronic espionage devices was then returned to Israel on 5 September 2017, as a gesture in recognition of the medical treatment Israel has provided to Syrians during the Syrian Civil War.